Alien (Strapping Young Lad album): "Info Dump"

 Townsend explained that the final track "Info Dump", an instrumental noise track, is a reflection on the panicked state of mind that ensued when he stopped taking his medication prescribed to treat his bipolar disorder.
 The screaming child at the end is meant to represent his realization.

 There are pulses of sounds heard in the middle of the track that, in Morse code, translate to the word "om".
 The rhythm of these sound pulses were later used to create the rhythm used at the end of "Colour Your World" on Townsend's album Ziltoid the Omniscient.

-In a retrospective point of view, Townsend said that the track was "basically structured noise containing a morse code for a math equation," and that during the recording of the album he watched a television program about mathematician Andrew Wiles about his solving of Fermat’s Last Theorem. "[It was] a problem thought previously insolvable with a very elegant solution: X2 + Y2 = Z².
-Although I’m far from a mathematician, I enjoyed the thought that two opposing ways of thinking could be linked by a simple equation.
-I was just struck with that during the Alien time, and it just so happens that ‘Ziltoid 2’, ‘Z²’, is an answer for me—of how to proceed.
+In a retrospective point of view, Townsend said that the track was "basically structured noise containing a morse code for a math equation," and that during the recording of the album he watched a television program about mathematician Andrew Wiles's solving of Fermat's Last Theorem. "[It was] a problem thought previously insolvable with a very elegant solution: X² + Y² = Z².
+Although I'm far from a mathematician, I enjoyed the thought that two opposing ways of thinking could be linked by a simple equation.
+I was just struck with that during the Alien time, and it just so happens that 'Ziltoid 2', 'Z²', is an answer for me—of how to proceed.
 It just seems to tie up everything, including Strapping, in a way that I think is satisfying."